aptoma/aloha-plugins/README.md

 To use the plugins you have to configure a custom path for the plugins.

 	Aloha.settings = {
 		requireConfig: {
 			// path needed for shared libs used by plugins
 			paths: {
 				'aptoma': '../../../aloha/aptoma'
 			},
+			map {
 				// use our modified Rangy lib which fixes the problem with the CssClassApplier module loading issues '*': {
 					'vendor/rangy-core': '../../../components/aloha-plugins/lib/rangy-core'
+				}
 			}
 		},
 		// path for custom plugins (relative from Aloha.settings.baseUrl)
 		bundles: {
 			'aptoma': '../../../aloha/aptoma/plugins'